11ways/janeway/README.md

 As you can see, there's a lot that still needs to be done.

+## Use it globally

+Start your applications like so:

+`janeway my_js_file.js`

 ## Use as standalone

-If you just want to give it a go:
+If you just want to give it a go, try out the `start.js` file in Janeway's main folder:

 `node start.js`